 Due to an increasing number of food allergies, please see the Approved Snack List on our school website.
-To promote health and wellness in addition to honoring students with food allergies, Saint Ambrose Academy has a non-food birthday treat policy.
-Please check with your student's teacher for suggestions of alternative items to be shared in celebration of a birthday within the classroom.
+Please check with your student's teacher for student allergies related to the celebration of a birthday within the classroom.
+Any food items brought into the classroom should be storebought and ready to serve.